for Veterans and the Public

-Dr. Rena Fox is an Assistant Clinical Professor in Medicine in General Internal Medicine at UCSF Medical Center.
+Dr. Rena Fox is a Clinical Professor in Medicine in General Internal Medicine at UCSF Medical Center.
 She is in the Division of General Internal Medicine and has a special interest in hepatitis C and viral hepatitis.
 She performs research into hepatitis C at the San Francisco VA Medical Center.
 She cares for patients with hepatitis B and C at the Viral Hepatitis Practice at UCSF Medical Center.
 She is a member of the VA National Hepatitis C Resource Center in San Francisco, focusing on developing tools for primary care doctors to learn how to care for patients with hepatitis C and ways to improve hepatitis C care at VA sites around the country.
 She also serves as Medical Editor of the National VA Hepatitis C Website.
 Additionally, she has an active primary care practice and teaches clinical internal medicine to residents at the UCSF Medical Center.

 Annie Luetkemeyer, MD

 Dr. Annie Luetkemeyer is an Assistant Clinical Professor of Medicine at UCSF Medical Center, and attending physician, Positive Health Practice, San Francisco General Hospital.
 Her research interests are HIV-TB co-infection, TB diagnostics, HIV-HBV co-infection, and novel strategies for initial antiretroviral therapy

 Dr. Peiperl is the former director of the UCSF Center for HIV Information.
 He has authored print and online reviews on a variety of topics in HIV/AIDS, and currently is an editor at PLoS.